jacopomaroli/pipefx/README.md

 This program allows you to apply a chain of effects to an input coming from a named pipe and output the result into another named pipe

 ## Installation
-This project relies on libq.
-We don't need to compile the whole thing as we just need a couple of headers.
+This project relies on https://github.com/cycfi/Q. We don't need to compile the whole thing; we'll just need a couple of headers:
 ```
 mkdir -p /usr/local/include/q
 sudo apt-get install libasound2-dev